poyro/poyro/packages/vitest/README.md

 });
 ```

-Finally, create a `vitest.d.ts` file in the root of your project and add the following code:
+Next, create a `vitest.d.ts` file in the root of your project and add the following code:

 ```typescript
 import type { Assertion, AsymmetricMatchersContaining } from "vitest";